-After months of battling the healthcare system, at last you’ve got a dermatology appointment to see a consultant about your child’s eczema.
-Finally you can talk to someone who really knows about the complexities of skin and allergies and will be able to help your little one.
+After months of battling the healthcare system, at last, you’ve got a dermatology appointment to see a consultant about your child’s eczema.
+Finally, you can talk to a dermatology consultant who really knows about the complexities of skin and allergies and will be able to help your little one.
 You’re starting to see the light at the end of the tunnel.
 But new patient appointments are terrifyingly short, just 15 minutes in some areas.
 So how do you make the most of the limited time?

-The ScratchSleeves team have been talking to the dermatology consultants at our local hospital to find out what information they need make you appointment as effective as possible.
+The ScratchSleeves team have been talking to the dermatology consultants at our local hospital to find out what information they need to make your appointment as effective as possible.

 Things to do before you go: